NIC Exchange Scholarships

 Northwest Independent Colleges (NIC) Exchange scholarships are subject to exchange program balances and are not guaranteed.
 There are limits based on school-to-school cumulative exchange differentials, as well as new student differentials allowed each semester.

-- Reed College – As of October 2012, the University of Puget Sound was placed on hold with Reed College and no new applications are currently being accepted through the NIC Tuition Exchange program.
+- Reed College – The University of Puget Sound is currently on hold with Reed College and no new applications are currently being accepted through the NIC Tuition Exchange program.
 Under the NIC program institutions are unable to send new students to another participating college when the differential between students sent and received is excessive (more than 30 semesters).
 Our dependent children will not be eligible for new NIC tuition exchange scholarships at Reed.

 - Whitman College - The University of Puget Sound is currently on hold with Whitman College and no new applications are currently being accepted through the NIC Tuition Exchange program.
 Under the NIC program institutions are unable to send new students to another participating college when the differential between students sent and received is excessive (more than 30 semesters).
 Our dependent children will not be eligible for NIC tuition exchange scholarships at Whitman until the differential drops to 15 semesters, and it’s not possible to predict when that will happen.

-- Willamette University - As of March 2013, The University of Puget Sound is no longer on hold with Willamette University and new applications are being accepted through the NIC program.
-Based on fall 2013 balances, Puget Sound has a negative 6-semester differential with Willamette, meaning that Puget Sound has sent more dependents to Willamette than Puget Sound has received from Willamette.
-However, because our differential is currently less than the 15-semester differential limit, Puget Sound dependents are currently eligible to apply for a NIC tuition exchange scholarship at Willamette.
+- Willamette University - This is an open option for AY14-15.
+Based on spring 2014 balances, Puget Sound has a positive 2-semester differential with Willamette, meaning that Puget Sound has sent fewer dependents to Willamette than Puget Sound has received from Willamette.
+With this positive differential, Puget Sound dependents are currently eligible to apply for a NIC tuition exchange scholarship at Willamette.